310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Sure, I was extremely tall, and I look like this… so girls would sometimes be interested in me…

-But inside, I’m completely boring… As soon as anyone talks to me, they realize the truth and are instantly disappointed…
+But inside, I’m nothing special… As soon as anyone talks to me, they realize the truth and are instantly disappointed…
+{% endbubble %}

+{% bubble Midori frown %}
 I thought the same thing would happen with you… I thought you’d get disappointed and lose all interest in someone like me…

 Something like that is only natural… That’s why I always had an escape ready…